DIY VNA calibration standards

 The short standard shows a little more deviation from its predicted result.
 This is a discrepancy of about 2mm in electrical length, which is just over 10% of the predicted length, but this is still a good result.

 The load standard follows the predicted return loss, but the phase response shows an unexpected difference.
 The simulation predicted a capacitive load, while the N5222B measured something inductive over most of the frequency range.
 When I examined the results obtained from the 8714ES, the measured phase response is a closer match.
 Without remeasuring, it’s hard to say what happened here.
 Since the standard presents a nearly exact 50 Ω load, any inconsistency in laboratory procedure can show up as a large error in the phase response.

 The confirmation of the simulation results was satsifying — and a relief, given the fickle nature of electromagnetic simulators.
 For applications below 3 GHz, I wouldn’t hesistate to save money and use DIY standards carefully constructed from off-the-shelf connectors along with the simulated s-parameter data for VNA calibration.

-In consideration of how to improve the construction of standards using off-the-shelf components, I looked at solder-less compression mount connectors.
-These are high-end connectors that are designed to be fastened to a PCB using screws and make direct contact to traces on the board.
+In considering how to improve the construction of standards using off-the-shelf components, I looked at solderless compression-mount connectors.
+These are high-end connectors that are designed to be fastened to a PCB with screws and make direct contact to traces on the board.
 Since they lack solder pads, they don’t have elements that can act as unwanted stubs or inductance for the open and short standards.
 For the load standard, the connector could mount to a small PCB that terminates the transmission line using microwave-grade resistors.
 I expect these construction techniques could extend the usable frequency range of the standards well above 10 GHz.
 Realizing these improvements would need further simulation work and different housings to fit the connectors.

 All simulation and data files for reproducing these results are available on Github: vna-standards.